catchwhale/cypress-automation/README.md

 - from the command(windows)/shell(linux), send the command "npm install".
 This will install all dependencies including the cypress. for references of the needed items to install are mentioned in package.json

-## Pre-Requisite

-- add the latest cypress.env.json to ./cypress folder

 ## Requirements

 As for those who wishes to use this automation, the IDE that we are using is Visual Studio Code.